 - The phone will turn off after a certain percentage, say 20% charge, is left, but still, the phone turns off.

-- You charge the battery to 100%, and even in standby mode, a large percentage wanes automatically.
+- You charge the battery 100%, and even in standby mode, a large percentage wanes automatically.

 - The battery is puffed up, and you feel a bulge inside the back panel.